openstack-archive/fuel-docs/pages/operations/troubleshoot/2000-docker-disk-full.rst

 **Solution**

-The postgres container should still be running, so you simply need the correcting SQL command that corrects the fault.
-Before attempting to fix the database, make a quick backup of it:
+The postgres container should still be running, so you simply need to run an SQL command to correct the fault.
+Before attempting to fix the
+database, make a quick backup of it:

 .. code-block:: bash